 Summer reading gives you that same escape into a new reality–but one that waits on your own imagination, allows you to fill in the gaps with your own experience, and challenges you to make sense of the unreal world with your own perceptions.
 Sometimes, you should really experience the book before going to see the movie.
-That way, you are in control of the story–rather than surrendering control to some unknown director!
+That way, you are in control of the story–rather than surrendering control to an outside director!

 Here’s a short list of books with very successful movie adaptations.
-Try this–read the book first?
+Try this–read the book first.
 And then decide if you’d have made a different (better!) movie yourself!

 The Glass Castle

 In her 2009 memoir, Jeanette Walls makes us want to keep reading–even though the things she writes about become more and more terrible.
 Though we love Brie Larson (our new superhero!), we just didn’t find Destin Daniel Cretton’s film version as compelling.